As some of you might know, I’m a Fantasy sports writer. You can tell because I capitalize Fantasy — who else does that?

 We were both too hungry (and thirsty for beer) to care too much, so we decided to stay.
 Once the soccer game finally ended — Chelsea beat Arsenal in a 2-1 blowout — they turned all the channels to the basketball games.

 He explained to me his new job with the NFL.
 His REAL title is “Assistant to the Director of Officiating,” but when he tells people, he does like Dwight Schrute and he drops the “to the” part.
-He has a new girlfriend, “but I don’t call her that, my friends do.”
+He has a new girlfriend, “but I don’t call her that, my friends do.
+I bet some of my friends think I will end up in a situation where she is having a tea party with Daddy!
+They probably all think I have some alternative sexual preferences.”

 We parted ways, I got to the airport and off into the air without any problems (or headaches).
 I saw the HUGE full moon above the clouds over Jacksonville and I was furious I left my camera in my bag in the overhead.
 It blew away any sunset I’ve ever seen.